-Cycle touring overland through Central Asia has become a popular pastime for Europeans.
-The environment is not very suited to cycle touring, so if you are planning this kind of trip, beware of the possible pitfalls.
+Cycle touring the Silk road is one of the best ways to spend your time, in our opinion.
+The environment is not very suited to cycle touring, though, so if you are planning this kind of trip, beware of the possible pitfalls.

-The distances are huge and population is sparse, the temperatures fluctuate between scorching heat and bitter cold, roads are often simply dirt tracks, the elevations in the mountains can be terrifying and drivers are reckless and possibly drunk.
+The distances are huge and population is sparse, the temperatures fluctuate between scorching heat and bitter cold, roads range from Swiss-style to shit-style, the elevations in the mountains can be terrifying and drivers are reckless and possibly drunk.
 If all of this doesn’t scare you, well then….welcome!

 Have a look at the list of bike shops in Central Asia.

 Where to cycle